 A key element of stylish men is how they master the silhouette.
 Stripped back from texture or colour, the silhouette is simply how the clothes you are wearing fit and drape on your body.

-When the bottom button is done-up, it can alter the overall shape of the piece.
-Movement is restricted, the material will bunch at the waist and there will be a visible pulling of the jacket or waistcoat towards the centre.
+When the bottom button is done-up, it can alter the piece's overall shape.
+Movement is restricted, the material will bunch at the waist, and there will be a visible pulling of the jacket or waistcoat towards the centre.
 All of these will ruin the silhouette of the outfit.

 Preparation is key with this one.

-You need to take the time either the night before or at the weekend to organise your wardrobe and even plan your outfits.
-That way you will know that all your clothes are laundered and in top condition to be worn.
+You need to take the time the night before or at the weekend to organise your wardrobe and even plan your outfits.
+That way, you will know that all your clothes are laundered and in top condition to be worn.

 A dry cleaner can be your saviour if you are a busy man.
-Giving them a bulk of clothes to launder at one time can set you up for the week.
+Giving them many clothes to launder at once can set you up for the week.

 We know ironing can be a bore, but it is imperative should you want to look your best.
-If consistently using a dry cleaners is going to be too expensive then maybe a handheld steamer would help.
+If consistently using a dry cleaner is going to be too expensive, then maybe a handheld steamer would help.
 They can be fairly inexpensive and mean you can speed up the ironing process by ironing directly on the hanger.

-Looking after your clothes the right way will help them to stay relevant in your wardrobe rotation.
+Looking after your clothes correctly will help them stay relevant in your wardrobe rotation.
 Following the correct care instructions will also make them last longer.
-So, you will look better, for longer.
+So, you will look better for longer.